Ngnghm/ngnghm.github.io/_src/About.md

 — but mostly, a document to convey the _point of view_ of TUNES, its _vision_.

-Now, I quickly determined that there were too many ideas I wanted to mention to fit in a short document, especially if I had to do justice to them.
+Now, I quickly determined that there were too many ideas I wanted to mention to fit in a short document, especially if I had to do justice to them, rather than merely mention them by their obscure name.
 It had to be a series of posts;
 and the posts should be weaved with good storytelling to keep the audience interested.